nerdyman/dx-scripts/README.md

   - Configure SSH for Zsh (SSH install is handled in distro script)
 - [`ubuntu.sh`](./ubuntu.sh) - Install and configure Ubuntu packages
   - [Install fzf, SSH, Zsh, and useful shell utilities](./ubuntu.sh#L8)
-  - Configure Zsh Syntax Highlighting

 \* Only tested on Ubuntu.

-## Notes

-[Chocolatey](https://chocolatey.org/) is used to install the distro.